andreviniciusgsg/FS-MAC/README.md

 # Installation
 In order to make life easier, an installation script is provided.
 It is called `install.sh`.
 All dependencies are installed by this script.
 It also installs FS-MAC+.
 By default, source code and dependencies are downloaded in the `home` directory.
 If nothing is changed, you should find the FS-MAC+ code on `~/FS-MACplus/gr-fsmac`.

+Attention! `install.sh`assumes you already have Gnu Radio installed on you computer.
+If it is not the case, install Gnu Radio before executing `install.sh`.
+You can find more information about Gnu Radio installation on this [link](https://wiki.gnuradio.org/index.php/InstallingGR). `install.sh` also assumes Ubuntu as the host O.S.
+I have tested it on Ubuntu 16.04 but I am quite confident you would have no problem using any 16.04+.
+Please, report any errors.

 # Examples
 You can find some examples on folder gr-fsmac/examples.
 There are ready-to-go transceivers available.
 So, feel free to run some examples before to explore the project.